sanjitdotpy/Twitter-X.com-sentiment-analysis/README.md

 This project implements a sentiment analysis model using Natural Language Processing (NLP) and machine learning techniques.
 It analyzes text data, such as tweets, and predicts the sentiment as one of several categories (e.g., happiness, sadness, love, hate, worry).

-Creating a comprehensive README file is crucial for helping users understand, use, and contribute to your project.
-Below is a template for a detailed README file for your sentiment analysis project:

 Sentiment Analysis Project

 Overview